the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 }
 ~~~~~~~

 This code snippet loops over our list of first names and prints each name to the console.
 If this reads like magic to you, let us go back a bit and see a more basic example.
 Essentially a loop will do something a number of times until a condition is met.
-First take the following example (which isn't using a loop yet), where you want to move your avatar in a computer game 3 steps forward:
+First take the following example (which isn't using a loop yet), where you want in a text based manner to move your avatar in a computer game 3 steps forward:

 {title="index.js",lang="javascript"}
 ~~~~~~~